The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 Am I eligible for the Chase Sapphire Preferred Card offer?

-To be considered for the Sapphire Preferred Card, you’ll need to have at least a good credit score (a FICO score of 670 or higher) and meet the bank’s approval criteria, including the Sapphire 48-month rule and the Chase 5/24 rule.
+To be considered for the Sapphire Preferred Card, you’ll need to have at least a good credit score (a FICO score of 670 or higher) and meet the bank’s approval criteria, including the once-in-a-lifetime bonus rule and the Chase 5/24 rule.

 When will the Chase Sapphire Preferred Card 100K offer end?